charlesclz03/flowforge/DOCS/phases/PHASE_8_FUTURE_ROADMAP.md

 ### 3. Beat Marketplace

 - Allow producers to upload beats and sell licenses.
-- Revenue share model for FlowForge.
+- Revenue share model for Freestyla.

 ---